+A high proportion implies that assets are financed primarily with debt, rather than equity, and is considered a risky approach to financing.
 The lower the company's dependence on debt for asset formation, the less risky the company will be.
 On the other hand, the higher ratio means that a company has a high risk of insolvency, since excessive debt can lead to a heavy debt repayment burden.
 Financial leverage ratios usually compare a company's debts to its assets.

 Common examples of financial leverage ratios include debt ratio, interest coverage ratio, capitalization ratio, debt-to-equity ratio, and fixed asset-to-equity ratio.
 Since this ratio is calculated annually, a decrease in the ratio would indicate that the company is performing well and is less dependent on debt for its business needs.
 The debt-to-equity ratio is closely related and more common than the debt ratio; instead it uses total liabilities as a numerator.
 This means that 46.72% of the company's capital structure is debt and the rest is provided by investors' capital.